Christopher Jones arrested for University of Virginia shooting that killed three

 The “armed and dangerous” University of Virginia student accused of killing three college football stars in a campus mass shooting has been taken into custody after more than 12 hours on the run.

-Christopher Darnell Jones, a 22-year-old student and former football player for the college, was arrested late on Monday morning following a huge manhunt, University of Virginia Police Department confirmed on Twitter.
+Christopher Darnell Jones, a 22-year-old student and former football player for the college, was arrested late on Monday morning following a huge manhunt and charged with three counts of second-degree murder and three counts of using a handgun in commissom of a felony, University of Virginia Police Department confirmed.

 Mr Jones is accused of opening fire on a bus full of students on Sunday night as they arrived back at the parking garage in the main campus along Culbreth Road in Charlottesville.
-The group was returning from a field trip at the time.
+The group of students were returning from a class field trip to see a play in Washington DC at the time.

-Three football players on the university’s team the Virginia Cavaliers – D’Sean Perry, 22, Lavel Davis Jr, and Devin Chandler – were killed in the attack.
+Three football players on the university team the Virginia Cavaliers – D’Sean Perry, Lavel Davis Jr, and Devin Chandler – were killed in the attack.

-Two other victims were shot and wounded and taken to hospital.
-One of the surviving victims remains in a serious condition while the other is in a good condition, authorities said.
+Two other students were shot and wounded and taken to hospital for treatment.
+One of the surviving victims remains in a critical condition while the other is in a good condition, authorities said.
 Their identities will not be released at this time.

+In a press conference on Monday morning – during which time officials dramatically learned of Mr Jones’s arrest – police revealed that college officials had been warned about the suspect possibly owning a gun prior to Sunday’s mass shooting.

+Police said that, sometime in the fall, Mr Jones fell onto the radar of the threat asssessment team following a concerning report from an unidentified third party.

-Multiple victims suffering from gunshot wounds were found on the scene, three of them fatal.
+Officers arrived on the scene to find multiple victims suffering from gunshot wounds, three of them fatal.

+Police said that the bodies of Perry and Chandler were found inside the bus.

-A massive manhunt was launched to track down suspect Mr Jones, after police said he went on the run in the aftermath of the shooting rampage.
+Suspect Mr Jones went on the run in the aftermath of the shooting and a massive manhunt was launched to track him down.

+The campus was plunged into lockdown overnight, with students and staff urged to shelter in place and multiple law enforcement agencies and police helicopters drafted in.

+The University of Virginia Police Department (UVAPD) finally lifted the shelter in place at around 10.30am local time on Monday following “a thorough search on and around grounds”.

 It is not clear if the victims knew their alleged killer or if the shooting rampage was targeted or carried out at random.